MapStory/Learning/modules/module5.md

 ## Lesson 2: Using Icons Commons for point Storylayers
 ##### Objective

 In this lesson, students will learn how to import icons and apply icons to styles for point StoryLayers.

 ### Lecture

-Icons can be applied points when using the Simple style in the StoryScapes composer.
+Icons can be applied to points when using the Simple style in the StoryScapes composer.
 Icons help to communicate the type of data represented by the points.
 For example, you might use a red cross icon on a StoryLayer that shows the distribution of hospitals.

 StoryScapes has a built in 'Icons Commons' where users can upload icons that any other users, in turn, can apply to styles for point StoryLayers in a StoryScape.